X-Men (1992 video game)

-X-Men (Ekkusumen) is a side-scrolling beat 'em up game produced and released by Konami for arcades in 1992, based on the Marvel Comics superhero team of the same name.
-The character designs of the characters in the game are based on the 1989 cartoon X-Men: Pryde of the X-Men.
+X-Men (Ekkusumen) is a side-scrolling beat 'em up game developed and released by Konami for arcades in 1992.
+It is based on the Marvel Comics superhero team of the same name, while the in-game character designs are based on the 1989 pilot X-Men: Pryde of the X-Men.
 In the game, up to six players control the X-Men to defeat their archenemy Magneto.
 The six-player version of the game utilizes two screens housed in a deluxe cabinet.
 It was one of the top five highest-grossing dedicated arcade games of 1992 in the United States, while the Amusement & Music Operators Association (AMOA) nominated it for the "most innovative new technology" award.

 An arcade exclusive for many years, a home version of the game developed by Backbone Entertainment was released by Konami digitally on the PlayStation 3 and Xbox 360 in 2010, followed by mobile versions for iOS and Android devices.
 This version is no longer available for purchase as of 2013.

 Plot

 The player chooses one of six X-Men: Cyclops, Colossus, Wolverine, Storm, Nightcrawler or Dazzler.
 Their objective is to stop the villain Magneto from wreaking havoc on human civilization.
-They must fight through enemies from the comics such as an army of hundreds of Sentinels, mutant crocodiles, Reavers and supervillains such as Pyro, Blob, Wendigo, Nimrod, The White Queen, Juggernaut, and Mystique.
+They must fight through enemies from the comics such as an army of hundreds of Sentinels, mutant crocodiles, Reavers, and supervillains such as Pyro, Blob, Wendigo, Nimrod, the White Queen, Juggernaut, and Mystique.
 Later, Magneto kidnaps Professor X and Kitty Pryde, prompting the heroes to go on a rescue mission.
-The heroes fight their way to Island M and ultimately to Magneto's base on Asteroid M where the final battle takes place.
+The heroes fight their way to Island M and ultimately to Magneto's base on Asteroid M, where the final battle takes place.